phil294/tkbash/README.md

 		Options:
 			-t, --text, --content <text>
 				A pipe-delimited list (e.g. "option1|option2|option3") of options for this select which the user will be able to choose from.
 Set the default value by appending two pipes.
 For example "option1|option2||option3" to have option2 be selected by default.
 Otherwise, the first one will be selected.
+			-c, --command <command>
+				Bash code to be executed when an item is chosen.
 		Get:
 			Prints the selected value, e.g. "option1" when the first value is chosen.
 	--disabled <switch>